Self-contained two-layer shallow water theory of strong internal bores

-The applicability of (\ref{eq:u}) and (\ref{eq:h}) to strong bores depends on the conservation of the respective quantities not only in simple one-dimensional flows described explicitly by these equations but also in more complex three-dimensional turbulent flows which are usual for strong bores.
-The conservation of mass described by (\ref{eq:h}) in each layer is supposed to hold if fluids are immiscible, which is assumed in this study but may not always be the case \citep{Milewski2015}.
+The applicability of Eqs. (\ref{eq:u}) and (\ref{eq:h}) to strong bores depends on the conservation of the corresponding quantities not only in simple one-dimensional flows, which are described explicitly by these equations, but also in more complex three-dimensional turbulent flows, which usually occur in strong bores.
+The conservation of mass described by Eq. (\ref{eq:h}) in each layer is supposed to hold if fluids are immiscible.
+This is assumed in the present study but may not always be the case \citep{Milewski2015}.